-Upon the verification of greenhouse gas emissions, the following aspects are checked:
+Upon the verification of GHG emissions, the following aspects are checked:

-- Operation data of an installation presented in the report and measurements and calculations related to them,
+- Operation data of an installation presented in the report, measurements and calculations related to them;

 - Reliability, credibility and accuracy of supervision systems.

-Verification of greenhouse gas emissions is multi-stage process and includes the following stages:
+Verification of GHG emissions is multi-stage process and includes the following stages:

-Appeals and Complaints shall be treated by a designated person who is competent and independent from the verification proceeding of greenhouse gas emissions of the specific installation.
-Appeals/complaints are treated according to the management system of the enterprise and according to this, the requirements applicable from the standards EVS-EN ISO 9001:2008 and EVS-EN ISO 14065:2013 are followed.
+Appeals and complaints shall be dealt with by a designated person of verification body who is competent enough and independent from the verification of specific installation.
+Appeals / complaints are dealt with according to the quality management system of the verification body and following the standards EVS-EN ISO 9001:2008 and EVS-EN ISO 14065:2013.